osgirl/ig-webapi-vendor-sample/README.md

         POST /oauth2/access_token     (grant_type = refresh_token)

 The response holds a new access token with the expiry in seconds (currently **59 seconds**) and a new refresh token.
-Refresh tokens currently expire after **10 minutes**.
+Refresh tokens currently expire after **72 hours**.
 The background task then uses the access token to retrieve client account details via the IG Web API.